 Passive income is arguably the holy grail of financial freedom.
 Ask any entrepreneur out there, and they will tell you how much earning passively means to them.

-And if you didn’t know, there is two ways to it.
+And if you didn’t know, there are two ways to do it.
 You either work for the money or the money works for you, there is no in-between.

 If you are trading your hours for cash, you are bursting your back for the money.
 This means, when you stop working, the money stops flowing in.
 By the look of things, you may be excited that you are paid per the efforts invested.